 - Overview shows active apps and recent undismissed apps.

-Users can choose from various navigation bar configurations including gesture navigation (recommended) and three-button navigation.
-To deliver the best experience, account for multiple types of navigation.
+Users can choose from various navigation configurations including gesture navigation and adaptive navigation.
+To deliver an optimal user experience, account for multiple types of navigation.

 Gesture navigation